ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IScatteringPointProviderPointsFile.rst

 IScatteringPointProviderPointsFile
 ==================================

-.. py:class:: IScatteringPointProviderPointsFile
+.. py:class:: ansys.stk.core.stkobjects.IScatteringPointProviderPointsFile

    object

    Provide access to the properties and methods defining a scattering point provider where the scattering points are defined in a ascii text file.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IScatteringPointProviderPointsFile

 Overview
 --------